osisoft/OMF-Developer-Companion-Guide/docs/OMF_Before.rst

   and associated PI points) are created in PI AF and PI Data Servers, and updated with your time series data.

-Write OMF messages to create your reference model and start feeding data into PI System After creating your development environment, you should register your development application instance with the  PI Data Collection Manager to obtain appropriate authorization to feed data into the PI System, and write and send OMF messages to the Relay Ingress HTTP(S) REST endpoint.
+Write OMF messages to create your reference model and start feeding data into PI System After creating your development environment, you should register your development application with the  PI Data Collection Manager to obtain appropriate authorization to feed data into the PI System, and write and send OMF messages to the Relay Ingress HTTP(S) REST endpoint.